Explainer: What Google, Facebook could face in US antitrust probe

 Karan Bhatia, Google's vice president of government affairs and public policy, denied those claims in a Fox News op-ed and Democrats say there is no evidence to back the charges.

-Facebook has faced criticism it is a monopoly, with over 2.4 billion monthly users as of April this year, about a third of the world's population.
+Facebook has faced criticism it is a monopoly, with more than 2.4 billion monthly users as of April this year, about a third of the world's population.

 In 2012, Facebook bought social media app Instagram, one of its competitors.
 In 2014, it bought another of its competitors, messaging platform WhatsApp.